We are always looking for the right talent

 We are interested in connecting with highly motivated and intellectually curious postdoctoral researchers whose scientific interests align with our mission to understand and restore respiratory motor function in neurological disease and injury.

-Relevant prior experience may include systems or respiratory physiology, spinal cord injury models, in vivo or in vitroelectrophysiology, neuromodulation or stimulation approaches, gene therapy, behavioral or integrative physiology, biomedical engineering, or computational neuroscience.
+Relevant prior experience may include systems or respiratory physiology, spinal cord injury models, in vivo or in vitro electrophysiology, neuromodulation or stimulation approaches, gene therapy, behavioral or integrative physiology or biomedical engineering.
 Equally important is a demonstrated readiness to learn new techniques, engage collaboratively, and contribute to an inclusive and rigorous scientific environment.

 Prospective candidates are encouraged to email Dr. Sabhya Rana to discuss potential opportunities in the Rana Lab, as well as broader guidance on identifying the most appropriate postdoctoral training environment.